-2018 2017 2016
+2019 2018 2017

 In thousands

-Other intangible assets impairment \$ 10,039 \$ \$
+Other intangible assets impairment \$ \$ 10,039 \$

-During the third quarter of 2018, we identified a triggering event for possible impairment of long-lived intangible assets at a certain asset group within the Aerospace segment's U.K. business based on an analysis of historical performance, the current forecast for the remainder of the year and the loss of future orders from one of its customers.
+In 2018, we identified a triggering event for possible impairment of long-lived intangible assets at a certain asset group within the Company's U.K. business based on an analysis of historical performance, the current forecast for the remainder of the year and the loss of future orders from one of its customers.
 We performed a recoverability test by comparing the undiscounted cash flows of the asset group to its carrying value, and the estimated future cash flows of the business did not exceed the carrying value of the assets.
 Based on these results, we calculated the fair value of the asset group using an income approach, which resulted in an impairment charge of \$10.0 million, or the remaining balance of the customer lists/relationships at a certain asset group within the U.K. business.
-This charge has been included in the operating results of the Aerospace segment.
+This charge has been included in the operating results of the Aerospace business.